foreverfl/docker-translated/docs/get-started/workshop/02_our_app.md

 weight: 20
 linkTitle: "Part 1: Containerize an application"
 keywords:
+  - dockerfile example
+  - Containerize an application
+  - run docker file
+  - running docker file
+  - how to run dockerfile
+  - example dockerfile
+  - how to create a docker container
+  - create dockerfile
+  - simple dockerfile
-  - |
+  - creating containers
-  dockerfile example, Containerize an application, run docker file, running docker file, how to run dockerfile, example dockerfile, how to create a docker container, create dockerfile, simple dockerfile, creating containers
 description: |
   Follow this step-by-step guide to learn how to create and run a containerized application using Docker